ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Detached EAT Bundle Digest Security Considerations

-A detached EAT bundle is composed of a nested EAT and an claims set as per {{DEB}}.
+A detached EAT bundle is composed of a nested EAT and a claims set as per {{DEB}}.
 Although the attached claims set is vulnerable to modification in transit, any modification can be detected by the receiver through the associated digest, which is a claim fully contained within an EAT.
 Moreover, the digest itself can only be derived using an appropriate COSE hash algorithm, implying that an attacker cannot induce false detection